blakegearin/company_kitchen_veg_menus/README.md

 The menu information displayed on the website is retrieved from and wholly attributable to [Company Kitchen](https://companykitchen.com/).
 I do not provide any warranty, express or implied, about the completeness, reliability, or accuracy of the menu or items therein, especially regarding the ingredients & preparation of the food.

 Any action you take upon the information on this website is strictly at your own discretion and risk.
-I will not be liable for any losses and damages in the connection with the use of this website.
-When in doubt, ask the cooking staff at your location for more information about what it's their food and how it's prepared.
+I will not be liable for any losses and damages in the connection with the use of this website or application.
+When in doubt, ask the cooking staff at your location for more information about what is in their food and how it's prepared.

 ## License